 § 564.
-Prohibition on use of lead systems integrators
+Prohibition on use of lead systems integra-

-- (a) IN GENERAL.- - (1) USE OF LEAD SYSTEMS INTEGRATOR.-Except as provided in subsection (b), the Commandant may not use a private sector entity as a lead systems integrator for an acquisition contract awarded or delivery order or task order issued after the date of enactment of the Coast Guard Authorization Act of 2010. - (2) FULL AND OPEN COMPETITION.-The Commandant and any lead systems integrator engaged by the Coast Guard, pursuant to the exceptions described in subsection (b), shall use full and open competition for any acquisition contract awarded after the date of enactment of that Act, unless otherwise excepted in accordance with Federal acquisition laws and regulations promulgated under those laws, including the Federal Acquisition Regulation. - (3) NO EFFECT ON SMALL BUSINESS ACT.-Nothing in this subsection shall be construed to supersede or otherwise affect the authorities provided by and under the Small Business Act (15 U.S.C.
-631 et seq.). - (b) Exceptions.- - (1) NATIONAL DISTRESS AND RESPONSE SYSTEM MODERNIZATION PROGRAM; C4ISR; NATIONAL SECURITY CUTTERS 2 AND 3.-Notwithstanding subsection (a), the Commandant may use a private sector entity as a lead systems integrator for the Coast Guard to complete the National Distress and Response System Modernization Program (otherwise known as the "Rescue 21"
+- (a) IN GENERAL.- - (1) USE OF LEAD SYSTEMS INTEGRATOR.-The Commandant may not use a private sector entity as a lead systems integrator. - (2) Full and open competition.-The Commandant shall use full and open competition for any acquisition contract unless otherwise excepted in accordance with Federal acquisition laws and regulations promulgated under those laws, including the Federal Acquisition Regulation. - (3) NO EFFECT ON SMALL BUSINESS ACT.-Nothing in this subsection shall be construed to supersede or otherwise affect the authorities provided by and under the Small Business Act (15 U.S.C.
+631 et seq.). - (b) LIMITATION ON FINANCIAL INTEREST IN SUB-CONTRACTORS.-Neither an entity performing lead systems integrator functions for a Coast Guard acquisition nor a Tier 1 subcontractor for any acquisition may have a financial interest in a subcontractor below the Tier 1 subcontractor level unless-